berislavlopac/pyapi-server/docs/index.md

 #### The Endpoint Decorator

-It is also possible to define endpoints as they are defines, using the `endpoint` decorator, which works analogous to the `set_endpoint` method:
+It is also possible to specify endpoints as they are defined, using the `@endpoint` decorator, which works analogous to the `set_endpoint` method:

 ```python
 app = Application(spec=api_spec)